 • Ability to make surgical guides directly from the CBCT image

 All of the radiographs done at our Dakota Dunes and Spencer offices (cone beam and intraoral) are digital.
 Digital X-ray pictures have greater detail and clarity and a very much lower X-ray dose when compared to standard X-rays.

-Panographic x-rays (available at our Orange City and Storm Lake offices) provide a complete view of your mouth and supply crucial information about the position of your wisdom teeth, abscesses, signs of jaw-joint problems, sinus problems, and receding bone levels caused by periodontal disease.
+Panographic x-rays (available at our Orange City office) provide a complete view of your mouth and supply crucial information about the position of your wisdom teeth, abscesses, signs of jaw-joint problems, sinus problems, and receding bone levels caused by periodontal disease.
 The x-ray head rotates around your head with the film positioned outside your mouth.
 You will be asked to wear a lead apron which protects the rest of your body.
 The amount of radiation exposure is very low.

 Why are radiographs important?